regulating/U16A02-Library-App/README.md

 # Library Management Software

 ## Showcase
-Here’s a demonstration of how the calculator looks in action:
+Here’s a demonstration of how the Library System looks in action:

 ![Showcase](Assets/showcase.gif)